Gustavocaris/gustavocaris/README.md

 <p align="center"> My name is Gustavo, and I’m a technology professional passionate about smart solutions, automation, and continuous learning.

-Currently, I work in the cloud infrastructure field, dealing with migration projects, internal and external support, virtualized environments, and databases.
+Currently, I work in the cloud infrastructure team, dealing with migration projects, internal and external support, virtualized environments, and databases.
 I also have experience in web development, client support, and collaboration with engineering and product teams.
 Over the past few months, I’ve been deepening my knowledge in the following areas: Cloud Computing: fundamentals, architecture, and cloud providers such as Azure and AWS.
 DevOps: culture, agile practices, CI/CD, automation, and process integration.
 Containerization ande Databases.
 </p>

 <hr>